 For Allegations of Sexual and Gender-based Harassment:

-When the information suggesting the possibility of inappropriate conduct involves allegations of sexual or gender-based harassment against a staff member or faculty member, HSPH policies can be found at http://diversity.harvard.edu/pages/hsph-sexual-harassment-policies-and-procedures.
+When the information suggesting the possibility of inappropriate conduct involves allegations of sexual or gender-based harassment against a staff member or faculty member, the Harvard Chan School policies can be found at http://diversity.harvard.edu/pages/hsph-sexual-harassment-policies-and-procedures.

 Definition of Sexual Harassment